-Thank you for purchasing a Polaris vehicle, and welcome to our world-wide family of Polaris enthusiasts.
+Thank you for purchasing a POLARIS vehicle, and welcome to our world-wide family of POLARIS enthusiasts.
 Be sure to visit us online at www.polarisindustries.com for the latest news, new product introductions, upcoming events, career opportunities and more.

-Here at Polaris we proudly produce an exciting line of utility and recreational products.
+Here at POLARIS we proudly produce an exciting line of utility and recreational products.

 - Snowmobiles

 - All-terrain vehicles (ATVs)

-- RANGER utility vehicles
+- RANGER® utility vehicles

-- Victory motorcycles
+- Victory Motorcycles®

+- Low emission vehicles (LEVs)

-We believe Polaris sets a standard of excellence for all utility and recreational vehicles manufactured in the world today.
-Many years of experience have gone into the engineering, design, and development of your Polaris vehicle, making it the finest machine we've ever produced.
+We believe POLARIS sets a standard of excellence for all utility and recreational vehicles manufactured in the world today.
+Many years of experience have gone into the engineering, design, and development of your POLARIS vehicle, making it the finest machine we've ever produced.

 For safe and enjoyable operation of your vehicle, be sure to follow the instructions and recommendations in this owner's manual.
-Your manual contains instructions for minor maintenance, but information about major repairs is outlined in the Polaris Service Manual and should be performed only by a Factory Certified Master Service Dealer (MSD) Technician.
+Your manual contains instructions for minor maintenance, but information about major repairs is outlined in the POLARIS Service Manual and should be performed only by a factory certified Master Service Dealer® (MSD) technician.

-Your Polaris dealer knows your vehicle best and is interested in your total satisfaction.
+Your POLARIS dealer knows your vehicle best and is interested in your total satisfaction.
 Be sure to return to your dealership for all of your service needs during, and after, the warranty period.